sturob/tmux-propane/README.md

 <!-- Toggle between column panes -->

 ## How it works
-Use the wasd keys and alt (alt-w alt-a alt-s alt-d) to move the current pane in any direction.
-When panes reach window edges, they snap to the full edge, enabling complex rearrangement.
+The wasd keys and alt (alt-w alt-a alt-s alt-d) move the current pane in any direction.
+When panes reach window edges, they snap to the full edge, this enables most complex arrangements.

-Panes can be moved between windows by moving them off the left or right edge of the screen, and between sessions by moving up or down.
+Panes are moved between windows by moving them off the left or right edge of the screen, and between sessions by moving up or down.
 Moving a pane to the right of the last window in a session automatically creates a new window for that pane.

 ## Rules
-1. Panes swap vertically if they have equal width (alt-a or alt-d) *
+1. Panes swap vertically if they have equal width (alt-a or alt-d) \*
-2. Panes swap horizontally if they have equal height (alt-w or alt-s) *
+2. Panes swap horizontally if they have equal height (alt-w or alt-s) \*
 3. Moving a pane to the edge of a window will make it occupy the entire edge (full height or width)
 4. Moving an edge pane again shifts it to the adjacent window (horizontal movement) or session (vertical movement)

 \* If not equal, the pane will move to join the next column or row

-These rules, combined with resizing and spliting, should enable the creation of all possible layouts

 ## A few propane accessories:
 tmux-propane offers novel ways to resize panes: